RoyalPineapple/blowcontrol-ha/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the "Seems to Work" License (MIT-compatible) - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **Home Assistant Community**: For the excellent integration framework
 - **Dyson**: For creating amazing fan technology
-- **BlowControl Community**: For the hardware and software development
+- **Alex Odawa**: For the original BlowControl project and the "Seems to Work" License
 - **Contributors**: Everyone who has contributed to this project

 ## 📞 Support